dodo295/Speech_Recognition_Commands/README.md

     # Layer 7 with softmax activaiton function and units equal umber of classes
     model_3.add(Dense(N, activation='softmax'))
-These models are saved in the Templates folder as an h5 file
+These models are saved in the Templates folder as an h5 file.

                 Training Accuracy      Testing Accuracy